arkeldi/ACPC-DIscord-Bot/README.md

 ACPC Discord Duel Bot is a Discord bot designed to allow members to engage in a friendly coding game

-## Features
+## Features and Framework Workflow

 Features include 2-step regsitration which syncs up with each user's Codeforces account, challenging and accepting duels, and completing duels with results based on problem-solving time

-I incoroparted the backend workflow of this program in a series of steps:
+I incoroparted the backend workflow of the register command in a series of steps:
 When a user tried to !register their DiscordID with their Codeforces handle, this info is temporarily stored into the verification_process SQL table.
-Then if the user successfully completes the 2-step verification process, their information which was temporarily stored, Is then pushed into the verified_users table.
+Then, if the user successfully completes the 2-step verification process, their information which was temporarily stored, Is then pushed into the verified_users table.

-This was the most robust and efficient way I planned out to work out this 2-step verification feature within the backend.
+This way, error and test case handling are extremely robust.

+Similarly, the workflow of the dueling works in these steps:
+Registered users initiate a duel, ex. !duel @otherUser 800, this duel is now in the database with a 'pending' tag If the otherUser !accepts, the duel is updated to 'accepted', the duel is now in play.
+The Codeforces problem is selected based on requested level and is a problem neither user has ever seen before, to ensure fairness.
+The user with the faster time is notified as the winner.
+The bot finally updates the duel's status in the database to 'completed' and records the winner's ID.

+Further features such as history of duels, leaderboards, user stats, and more can all be easily implemented freely with the code framework.

+Similarly for duels, the workflow for

-### Main Features
+### Commands

 Command is ;